shukriadams/tetrifact/README.md

     dotnet Tetrifact.web.dll

-All configuration is passed in as environment variables - these can also be set from web.config.
+All configuration is passed in as environment variables - these can also be set from the web.config file.

 ### Docker image